 Most browsers are initially set to accept cookies, but you can change your settings to notify you when a cookie is being set or updated, or to block cookies altogether.
 Please consult the “Help” section of your browser for more information.
-Users can manage the use of Flash technologies, with the Flash management tools available at Adobe’s website.
-Please note that by blocking any or all cookies you may not have access to certain features, content or personalisation available through the Company Services.
+Please note that by blocking any or all cookies you may not have access to certain features, content or personalisation available through the website.

-For more information about targeting and advertising cookies, visit Your Online Choices: www.youronlinechoices.com.au.
+For more information about targeting and advertising cookies, please visit Your Online Choices.